Scholander pressure bomb

 A pressure bomb, pressure chamber, or Scholander bomb is an instrument that can measure the approximate water potential of plant tissues.
 A leaf and petiole or stem segment is placed inside a sealed chamber.
 Pressurized gas (normally compressed nitrogen) is slowly added to the chamber.
 As the pressure increases, at some point the liquid contents of the sample will be forced out of the xylem and will be visible at the cut end of the stem or petiole.
 The pressure that is required to do so is equal and opposite to the water potential of the sample (Ψ_{leaf} or Ψ_{total}).
 Pressure bombs are field portable and mechanically simple, which make them the predominant method for water potential measurements in the fields of plant physiology and ecophysiology.
+The device was first conceived by Per Fredrik Scholander in 1965.